rocket4321/nmap_tracker/README.md

 33281
 Issue with nmap_tracker since 107.6 #33281

+q)s

 >> Above issue could be migitigated by either:
 a) - create sep thread to perform nmap scan, kill if too long
 b) - request nmap package update to perform timeout (bitbucket)
 c) - both a & b

+>> How would a duplicate device_tracker be handled by HASS?
+Would each update clobber the other?
+-- this is possible since the user can define any mac address in the config for localhost, so does this need to be blocked at startup?